top of page

 Medieval Wanderings

 Some even stepped into those rooms.
 Mainly, it was as regents, for their children or grandchildren.
-At times to step in, temporarily, for a husband away at war.
+At times they stepped in, temporarily, for a husband away at war.
 Some were abbesses of great monasteries.
-Very rarely they writers.
-Very few were heiresses who tried the impossible - succeed their fathers, and rule as lords.
+Very rarely, they were writers.
+A few were heiresses who tried the impossible - succeed their fathers, and rule as lords.

 Often, their memory was tainted, and the sources about them polarised, so uncomfortable patriarchy was with their mere existence.
 A few found support in the Church and were turned into saints.
 An even smaller number became legends, their names on everyone’s lips: Galla Placidia, Adelaide of Burgundy, Theophanu, Matilda of Tuscany, Eleanor of Aquitaine.